 We shall now introduce System F{Υ} , the calculus that we will use as the target of several continuation-and-environment-passing style translations.
-Our main objective is to identify the core ingredients necessary to the definition of a generic target calculus, independently of the source languages we will consider afterwards.
+Our main objective here is to identify the core ingredients necessary to the definition of a generic target calculus, independently of the source languages we will consider afterwards.
 In particular, our calculus will be suitable to express translation of calculi with different evaluation strategies or different type systems.
+As we shall see, System F{Υ} is essentially Cardelli's System $F{<:}$ [7] extended with the necessary structure to handle typed (extensible) stores.

-In order to ease the introduction of System F{Υ} , we first focus on the case of the simply typed $\bar{\lambda}{[lv\tau\star]}$ -calculus.
+In order to ease the introduction of System F{Γ} , we first focus on the case of the simply typed $\overline{\lambda}{[l\upsilon\tau\star]}$ -calculus.
 We begin this section by explaining the rationale guiding the translation of types (which we only outline in this section) while taking advantage of this overview to highlight the different elements that such a translation requires.